 WHY DOES IT WORK?

-curiusly, every culture has their own explanation of why this works.
+curiously, every culture has their own explanation of why this works.
 The truth may be a little of everyone's theories...

 the children always just say "oh thank goodness" when they hear their learning is becoming shoeless - smart schools use it as a way to catalyse a conversation about better learning - and that meta cognition may well be a key propellant of success;

-my own theory (offered more than slightly tongue in cheek!) - is one that remains untested: perhaps somehow boys testosterone is stored in their shoes - so when they take them off, they seem to be all round nicer, gently, quieter (!!);
+my own theory (offered more than slightly tongue in cheek!) - is one that remains untested: perhaps somehow boys testosterone is stored in their shoes - so when they take them off, they seem to be all round nicer, gentler, quieter (!!);

 please note also that children's shoeless feet do not smell - it is the shoes that make them smelly!

 for such a simple idea there are some very specific details to apply before implementation:

 shoeless applies to everyone - teachers, headteachers, guests, caretakers, everyone - the cleaner floors that children like so much won't happen otherwise;